Access Conversation Data

 Salesforce provides two APIs for accessing conversation data: the newer Conversation Data GET API and the Conversation Entries Connect Rest API.
 This section will detail the differences between these APIs and outline their respective limitations for retrieving conversation data.

-Another consideration when accessing conversation data via API is that voice call entries are only associated with the voice call record after the call ends.
+When choosing an API for your integration, keep the following timing and availability factors in mind.
+Both the Conversation Data GET API and the Connect REST API provide near real-time access to conversation data as it is generated.
+However, voice call entries are only associated with the voice call record after the call ends.
 Therefore, you may not be able to retrieve conversation entries for voice calls until the call has concluded.

 The Conversation Data GET API is planned to eventually replace the legacy Connect REST API.
 While no end-of-support date has been set for the Connect API, we strongly recommend building all new data access integrations using this new GET API.

-The new GET API has the same operational constraints regarding the simultaneous conversation limit as the legacy Connect API.
-However, it provides a key functional advantage that it returns the full conversation entry payload, including all conversation entry types (such as rich content, URLs, bot messages, bot selections, etc.) that the legacy API omits.
-Unlike our new GET API, transcripts returned via the Connect REST API are text-only, so they don’t include rich content or bot messages.
+The Conversation Data GET API provides a key functional advantage in that it returns the full conversation entry payload, including all conversation entry types (such as rich content, URLs, bot messages, and bot selections) that the legacy Connect API omits.
+Transcripts returned via the Connect REST API are text-only, and don't include rich content or bot messages.

 Sync your off-platform conversation data to Data Cloud.
 After off-platform conversation data is synced to Data Cloud, you can: